g-leech/argmin-gravitas/_posts/2022-11-29-music-becoming.markdown

 where:      "Garmouth"
 ---

-To be into music above a certain level implies there was something wrong with you.
-That it filled in for thinking, talking, or loving.
+To be into music above a certain level more or less implies there was something wrong with you.
+It filled in for thinking, or talking, or loving.

 <br>